Gianni Berengo Gardin: Life and career

 In the early 1990s, Berengo Gardin spent time living among the Romani people (Zingari) of Italy, hoping to show their lives from the inside.
 This resulted in two highly regarded books, La disperata allegria (Florence) and Zingari a Palermo (1994 and 1997).

-Since 1990 Berengo Gardin has been represented by Contrasto.
+From 1990, Berengo Gardin was represented by Contrasto.

-Berengo Gardin remains active in his eighties.
-A recent assignment, from la Repubblica, was to photograph the giant cruise ships that threaten the ecosystem of Venice.
+Berengo Gardin remained active in his eighties.
+An assignment, from la Repubblica, was to photograph the giant cruise ships that threaten the ecosystem of Venice.

-Berengo Gardin has a large archive, with over 1.5 million negatives.
+Berengo Gardin had a large archive, with over 1.5 million negatives.
 The FORMA Foundation (Fondazione FORMA per la Fotografia, an offshoot of Contrasto), in Milan, will be managing this archive, including negatives, prints, documents and cameras.
 (Other material is at the Museum of Modern Art, New York.)

-Berengo Gardin has named as influences on him the French photographers Henri Cartier-Bresson, Willy Ronis, Édouard Boubat and Robert Doisneau; others have identified the Italian group La Gondola and the American photographer W. Eugene Smith.
+Berengo Gardin named as influences on him the French photographers Henri Cartier-Bresson, Willy Ronis, Édouard Boubat and Robert Doisneau; others have identified the Italian group La Gondola and the American photographer W. Eugene Smith.

 Gianni Berengo Gardin is one of the great generation of poetic documentarists who like to compose with an idea in mind [...]
 [H]is sympathies have always been with those whose day-to-day activities support the fabric of society: workers, doctors, priests and even itinerant musicians.

+Berengo Gardin died on 6 August 2025, at the age of 94.

 Vaporetto, Venice, 1960

 Berengo Gardin's "most renowned image of Venice", often referred to as Vaporetto, Venice, 1960:

 was taken in 1960, on a vaporetto with mirrored doors so that the passengers are trapped in a mosaic of reflections.
 Simultaneously mundane – the travellers are ordinary commuters – and exotic, it captures the paradox of a city trapped in an excess of representation.

-Berengo Gardin describes how it came about:
+Berengo Gardin described how it came about:

 I was 30, living on the Lido in Venice, and every morning I took the vaporetto, or water bus, across to where I worked in San Marco. [...]
 It was a matter of pure luck, really.
 I was doing a lot of architectural photography, and this was a spontaneous shot: I only took one picture.
 In the centre there is a reflection in the glass door of the vaporetto, behind which stands a man all dressed in black.
 If he'd been wearing white, the shot wouldn't have worked.

 The photograph was included in Berengo Gardin's book Venise des saisons (1965).
 It was warmly received; Henri Cartier-Bresson: